Instagram has officially released IGTV and the big debate is: IGTV vs YouTube? Which platform is better?

 But with YouTube being the second largest search engine in the world and being owned by Google which is the largest search engine world, they know a thing or two or a million things about effective search practices.

 EDITING VERTICAL VIDEOS CAN BE CHALLENGING

-For us creative humans out there, when it comes to content creation we always want to make sure our stuff is of high-quality.
+For us creative humans out there, when it comes to content creation we always want to make sure our content is of high-quality.

-When it comes to editing and increasing the production value of your IGTV videos, most people would rather edit their videos on their laptop or desktop — a screen that is large, compared to editing on a tiny screen on your phone.
+When it comes to editing and increasing the production value of your IGTV videos, most people would rather edit their videos on their laptop or desktop — a screen that is large and landscape, compared to editing on a tiny screen on your phone.

-What I’ve found so far is that a 10-minute IG video is about 1 gig and transferring that video to your cloud drive, to then download the video to your PC, and edit in Final Cut Pro or Adobe Premiere to then export the new edited vid to your PC, to then upload it to IGTV, takes. a. whole. lot. of. time (But if you use a Mac and an iPhone, you can use Airdrop).
+What I’ve found so far is that a 10-minute IG video is about one gigabyte and transferring that video to your Google cloud drive, to then download the video to your computer, and edit in Final Cut Pro or Adobe Premiere to then export the new edited vid to your computer, to then upload it to IGTV, takes. a. whole. lot. of. time (But if you use a Mac and an iPhone, you can use Airdrop).

-Compared to if you just shot the video off a DSLR and transferred the footage from your SD card to your PC and complete the same steps, you’ll save about a good 30-45 minutes and the videos will look like the horizontal videos shown in the examples above.
+Alternatively, you can shoot the video with a DSLR and transfer the footage from your SD card to your computer and complete the same steps.
+You’ll save about a good 30-45 minutes and the videos will look like the horizontal videos shown in the examples above.